forseti-security/forseti-security/_docs/howto/deploy/local-deployment.md

 To complete this quickstart, you will need:

--   A GCP project for Forseti Security with billing enabled.
 - A GCP organization.
+- A GCP project (in above organization) for Forseti Security with billing enabled.
+- The ability to assign roles on the Organization IAM policy of your organization.

 ## Setting up Forseti Security